 This is only recommended for systems unable to use GeoIP Update or for clients using the CSV-format databases.

 In order to download the databases from a script or program, please use the permalinks found on the GeoIP download page.
+Please note that you will be redirected from these permalinks because MaxMind uses R2 presigned URLs for database downloads.
+You should make sure that your servers can make HTTPS connections to the following hostname:

 - In the “Download Links” column, click “Get Permalink(s)” for the desired database.